jkey774/design-patterns/README.md

 <b>Command</b>: Allows decouple a sender from a receiver.
 The sender will talk to the receive through a command.
 Commands can be undone and persisted.

 <b>Observer</b>: Allows an object notify other objects when its state changes.

-Mediator: Allows an object to encapsulate the communication between other
-objects.
+<b>Mediator</b>: Allows an object to encapsulate the communication between other objects.

 <b>Chain of Responsibility</b>: Allows building a chain of objects to process a request.